dancercasey/getlexaicoin/README.md

 This initiative will be sequenced only after LEX achieves full optics propagation across StellarTerm, LOBSTR, and Scopuly.
 Until then, every symbolic swap and governance milestone brings us closer to activating this legacy.

-LEX is not just a coin—it’s a signal.
+LEXX is not just a coin—it’s a signal.
 For small holders.
 For transparency.
 For rescue.

-We are currently engaged in a tactical price war designed to restore symbolic clarity and protect LEX’s long-term value.
-When this campaign concludes, LEX’s supply will remain strategically tight, with no inflation, no dilution, and no artificial unlocks.
+We are currently engaged in a tactical price war designed to restore symbolic clarity and protect LEXX’s long-term value.
+When this campaign concludes, LEXX’s supply will remain strategically tight, with no inflation, no dilution, and no artificial unlocks.

-Every LEX in circulation is part of a legacy—one built on fairness, transparency, and resilience.
+Every LEXX in circulation is part of a legacy—one built on fairness, transparency, and resilience.

 No hype.
 Just legacy.